GaganpreetKaurKalsi/SQL-Editor/README.md

 ## 🚶‍♀️🚶‍♀️ Steps taken to optimize

-- Used performace optimization hooks - **memo, useMemo and useCalback** to prevent unnecessary rerendering of components and increase performance.
+- Used performace optimization hooks - **memo, useMemo and useCallback** to prevent unnecessary re-rendering of components and increase performance.
 - Used code splitting for the code-editor component.
-Using code splitting for all components lead to decrease in performance for, so applied to only editor.
+Using code splitting for all components lead to decrease in performance, so applied to only editor.

 <br>